quiver-dev/top-down-shooter-core/README.md

 - Custom resources

 ## Requirements
-* Godot 4 Beta or higher
+* Godot 4.0 RC 6 or higher

 ## Installation Instructions
 * Clone this repository from Github